tsch1198/Arduino-RS485-AP/README.md

 For testing:
 1. Connect the other ends of the Y and Z cables to your USB adapter.
-2. Install the ArduinoRS485 library and upload this code to your Arduino:
+2. Install the ArduinoRS485 library and upload this code:
 ```Cpp
 #include <ArduinoRS485.h>